 Cheryl Christensen is the only Watters team member with two very different and distinct titles.
 As our Rose Queen, Cheryl is responsible for the care and feeding of 600 plus roses every spring, which she accomplishes with a combination of sweetness, sweat, and swearing (If 600 roses each have hundreds of thorns…).
 Bad bugs beware, because in her second role, The Annihilator, Cheryl inspects every plant in the garden center and checks for nasty pests or diseases hurting our green friends.
 When she finds them—you guessed it– they’re ANNIHILATED.
 With decades of nursery experience, and just as much bartending, she can also whip out some incredible cocktails faster than you can holler, “Aphids!”

-An avid container gardener in her former home of Las Vegas, Patti is thrilled to be living—and gardening– in her new home in Prescott.
+An avid container gardener in her former home of Las Vegas, Patti Harlan is thrilled to be living—and gardening– in her new home in Prescott.
 Her great work at Watters Garden Center carries over to her home garden, where you’ll find everything from cauliflower and chives to peas and pumpkins.
-Patti and her husband enjoy fishing for trout, and hike the Prescott area as often as they can–but never the same trail twice!
+Patti and her husband enjoy fishing for trout and hike the Prescott area as often as they can.
 They love strolling the Square, showing off pictures of their grandchildren, and the kindness of the folks in their new hometown.
-Come in and ask Patti about the latest flowers and veggies she’s tending, and let her experiences set you up for success in your own garden.
-We’re lucky to have you, Patti!
+Patti’s also our resident Monarch Mama, having cared for and released more than a hundred Monarch Butterflies in her home garden this year.